Excel Probability

 Probability using Z score

 We already calculated the Mean and Standard Deviation in the previous section.
-Now, we will use them to calculate probability with NORM.DIST function.
+We will use them to calculate probability with NORM.DIST function.

-• First, we have to find Normal Distribution of Production Quantity by the DIST function on cell D5.
+• Find the Normal Distribution of Production Quantity by the DIST function in cell D5.

 =NORM.DIST(C5,$C$12,$C$13,FALSE)